Taming-the-BEAST/FBD-tutorial/README.md

  <figcaption>Figure 10: The exponential prior distribution on the mean of the log normal relaxed clock model.</figcaption>
 </figure>

-The other parameter of our relaxed-clock model is, by default assigned a gamma prior distribution.
+The other parameter of our relaxed-clock model is, by default, assigned a gamma prior distribution.
 However, we have a strong prior belief that the variation in substitution rates among branches is low, since some previous studies have indicated that the rates of molecular evolution in bears is somewhat clock-like {% cite krause2008 --file FBD-tutorial/master-refs.bib %}.
 Thus, we will assume an exponential prior distribution with 95\% of the probability density on values less than 1 for the `ORCsigma.c` parameter.

 >Reveal the options for the prior on `ORCsigma.c` by clicking on the $\blacktriangleright$.
 Change the prior density to an **Exponential** with a mean of **0.3337**.